vikinghug/Dark-Souls-Character-Builder/README.md

 ### BUGS
-- Input fields do not reset to white when switching classes
+- ~~Input fields do not reset to white when switching classes~~
-- ~~Too man stats returns NaN in Total Cost... need to build the formula for stat calculation~~
+- ~~Too many stats returns NaN in Total Cost... need to build the formula for stat calculation~~